Debt Management Program FAQs

 What is the cost?

 Credit counseling sessions are performed at no charge.
 Counseling is always free from a reputable non-profit agency.
 For a Debt Management Program, there is a one-time enrollment or set-up fee of $50, and also a monthly fee to service your DMP.
-The monthly fees can range from $5 to $50 depending on the state you live in and how many creditors are on the program.
-Each state has rules and guidelines that an agency must follow for how much they can charge a client.
+The monthly fees can range from $10 to $50 depending on the state you live in and how many creditors are on the program.
+Each state has their own rules and guidelines that an agency must follow for how much they can charge a client.
 Most agencies will waive fees if clients meet certain income criteria.

 How many creditors can be on the debt management program (DMP)?